False accusation of rape: Jim Crow

-There are several notable cases of violence after an accusation of rape during the Jim Crow era.
+There are several notable cases of violence after an accusation of rape during the Jim Crow era (1877-1964).

 In the Tulsa race massacre of 1921, white mobs killed between 75 and 300 people, mostly black, and injured an additional 800 people.
-The massacre began over a false allegation that a 19-year-old black shoeshiner had attempted to rape a white 17-year-old elevator operator.
+The massacre began over a false allegation that a 19-year-old black shoeshiner had attempted to rape a white 21-year-old elevator operator.

 The Rosewood massacre of 1923 began after a white woman in nearby Sumner claimed that she had been physically assaulted by a black man from Rosewood.
 Rumors circulated that she was raped and robbed.
 An angry mob surrounded a house which was filled with black residents and a standoff ensued.
 The mob killed several people inside the house and two white people were killed outside it.
 This event attracted additional angry mobs which razed Rosewood to the ground.
-Black residents fled into the forest, escaped in cars, and escaped on a train.
-At a minimum, eight black people and two white people were killed, but it is possible that as many as 150 black residents were killed.
+Black residents fled into the forest, and escaped in cars and on a train.
+At a minimum, eight black people and two white people were killed, but as many as 150 black residents may have been killed.

 Two white women falsely accused the Scottsboro Boys, a group of nine African American boys and young men, of rape on a train in 1931.
 They had boarded a train across state lines in hopes of finding work but they were stopped by police.
-One of the accusers was rumored to be "a common street prostitute of the lowest type" who had been overhead asking "negro men" about the size of their "private parts".
+One of the accusers was rumored to be "a common street prostitute of the lowest type" who had been overheard asking "negro men" about the size of their "private parts".
 She was reputed to be a heavy drinker.
-Afraid that they would be arrested for violating the Mann Act, they told police that they had been raped by nine black men who were aboard the train.
-White southerners argued that the women's histories of prostitution should not impact the case, in the words of one contemporary account "[she] might be a fallen woman, but by God she is a white woman."
+The accusers may have told the police that they were raped to divert police attention from themselves, as not only were they potentially at risk of being charged with prostitution by local authorities, the fact they were crossing state lines placed them at risk of being found guilty of violating the federal Mann Act (which prohibits interstate transport of "any woman or girl for the purpose of prostitution or debauchery, or for any other immoral purpose").
+Many white southerners felt the women's race was more important than their status as prostitutes; in the words of one contemporary account "[she] might be a fallen woman, but by God she is a white woman."
 The mob that gathered to lynch the men was only dispersed by assurances of a speedy trial.

 A song about the case from that era: